Kiana-Jafari/cpp-projects/Projects/README.md

 ## Overview
 This project is a **console-based Parking Garage Management System** designed for a **Basic Programming (BP / CS1)** course.
-It simulates how a real American-style multi-level parking garage operates.
+It simulates how a real Iranian-style multi-level parking garage operates.

 The program manages:
 - Vehicle parking and exit